Motley Crue Logo

 Motley Crue Logo 1994

-In 1994 a cardinal change of the logo took place.
+In 1994, a cardinal change of the logo took place.
 On the cover of the next album, the bloody imprint of the name of the musical band appeared again.
-The characters are large, capitalized, wide.
+The characters are large, capitalized, and wide.
 The surface of the letters is blurry as if they had aged or been shabby.
 The text is broken into two lines, with the lower one slightly overlapping the upper one, hiding the ends of the characters.
 Around and inside are horizontal and dotted bars of the same color as the letters.
 The background is a black rectangle.

 1997 – 1999